Explore the Universe from College Park

 Is there life beyond classes/research?

 Absolutely!
-Department life offers many well-attended social activities, such as intramural sports, "Payday Pizza Fridays", daily espresso breaks in the afternoon, and the annual astronomy picnic.
+Department life offers many well-attended social activities, such as daily espresso/tea/hot chocolate breaks in the afternoon, "Payday Pizza Fridays", intramural sports, and the annual astronomy picnic.
+Faculty and students mingle at all of these events, and the culture is very friendly and collegial.
+The department strongly supports equity and inclusion, with invited speakers, a standing committee, and the GRAD-MAP and ACE organizations which are led by grad students.
 A good source of information about everyday student life is the GradLife wiki, maintained by the graduate students.
-There, you can also find out about events such as the "Unjournal Club", which provides a weekly opportunity for graduate students to present research and to field questions from fellow students without the pressure of a professor in the room.
+There, you can also find out about events such as the "Unjournal Club", which provides a regular opportunity for graduate students to present research and to field questions from fellow students.

-Outside the department, Washington, D.C.--just 9 miles from campus--has hundreds of restaurants, dozens of museums, and thousands of opportunities for shopping.
+The university is just 10 miles from the bustle of downtown Washington, D.C. (a convenient 20 minute Metro ride from College Park).
+The city has hundreds of restaurants, dozens of museums, and thousands of opportunities for shopping.
 The Kennedy Center hosts world-renowned ballet companies, theater productions, and symphonies.
-The National Gallery of Art, the Hirshorn, and Phillips galleries offer art in a variety of forms.
-Sports fans cheer for the Nationals baseball team in the newly-built Nationals Park or visit Camden Yards to root for the O's.
+The National Gallery of Art, the Hirshhorn, and Phillips galleries offer art in a variety of forms.
+Sports fans cheer for professional sports teams in baseball, football, basketball, hockey, and soccer.
 Visitors can also tour a variety of attractions around the city's scenic Inner Harbor.
-Annapolis, site of Maryland's capital, features maritime charm and provides a great place for Sunday strolls--as long as you don't have a test on Monday!
+Annapolis, site of Maryland's capital, features maritime charm and provides a great place for weekend strolls.

 International students will find the College Park campus to be a place of great diversity.
-Students come from 110 countries around the world, and minorities make up more than a quarter of the student population.
-An eclectic mix of speakers, cultural activities, films and concerts cater to different interests.
+Students come from 115 countries around the world, and minorities make up a third of the student population.
+An eclectic mix of speakers, cultural activities, films, and concerts cater to different interests.

 Explore further!

-To learn more about the Department of Astronomy, we encourage you to peruse our webpages or to contact the chair of the Graduate Entrance Committee, Dr. Stacy McGaugh.
+To learn more about the Department of Astronomy, we encourage you to peruse our webpages or to contact the Graduate Entrance Committee.
 We look forward to having you join us at the University of Maryland!